mirima2/software_guidelines/docs/source/field_software_type.rst

 ``datacite:resourceType``

-Specifies the type of the resource being described.
+Specifies the type of the software being described.
 Free text.

 7.1 type (M)
 -------------------